 Skip to main content

-In celebration of Women in Aviation Week, the KF Centre for Excellence hosted as inspiring Fireside Chat & Networking Event on March 4, bringing together 80 attendees to honour and empower women in the aviation industry.
+In celebration of Women in Aviation Week, The KF Centre for Excellence proudly hosted an inspiring Fireside Chat & Networking Event on March 4, welcoming over 80 attendees to honour and empower women in the aviation industry.

 • Tracy Medve, KF Aerospace President and CEO